-- having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled; - having been refused an application for registration of a children's home or having had any such registration cancelled; or - having been prohibited, restricted or disqualified from private fostering.
+- (a) having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - (b) various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - (c) having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled; - (d) having been refused an application for registration of a children's home or having had any such registration cancelled; - (e) having been prohibited, restricted or disqualified from private fostering.

-4.6.4.
-Self-Declaration Form
+5.6.4 Self-declaration form

-All applicants to whom an offer of employment is made to carry out a relevant role in EYP or LYP will be required to complete a Self-Declaration Form confirming whether they meet any of the criteria for disqualification under the Regulations.
+All applicants to whom an offer of employment is made to carry out a relevant role in EYP or LYP will be required to complete a self-declaration form confirming whether they meet any of the criteria for disqualification under the Regulations.

 The School will decide whether a role is relevant and within the scope of EYP or LYP by having regard to the guidance in DUCA.
-Employment with the School in any relevant role will be conditional upon completion of the Self-Declaration Form and upon the applicant not being disqualified.
+Employment with the School in any relevant role will be conditional upon completion of the self-declaration form and upon the applicant not being disqualified.

 The School cannot permit any person who is currently disqualified to start work in a relevant role.
-The School also reserves the right at its absolute discretion to withdraw an offer of employment if, in the opinion of the School, any information disclosed in the Self-Declaration Form renders that person unsuitable to work at the School.
+The School also reserves the right at its absolute discretion to withdraw an offer of employment if, in the opinion of the School, any information disclosed in the self-declaration form renders that person unsuitable to work at the School.